anywheredoor/phonocardiogram-lvef-deeplearning/README.md

 2. Run within-device CV for model selection (F1_pos as the primary metric).
 3. Train one final model per device using the selected config, then evaluate cross-device performance using the saved checkpoints (no retraining).
 4. Train one pooled model using the best config from within-device results and report overall + per-device metrics.
+5. (Optional) Run patient-level MIL using bags of recordings per patient and attention pooling.

 ## Command Reference
 ```bash